pathtofile/Sealighter/docs/PARSING_DATA.md

 ## header
 This section is the same for every event, and contains the event metadata.
-It will always contains these fields, which are taken from the Event Header:
+It will always contain these fields, which are taken from the Event Header:
 - activity_id
 - event_flags
 - event_id